 The FIFO model serves as a way to more accurately reflect each and every purchasing decision made, and helps brands understand how these decisions affect the bottom-line and profitability.
 FIFO takes into consideration the diminishing value of aging inventory and costs associated with each product due to varying shipping costs, duties, discounts, and taxes which arms brands with the ability to understand true COGS and ending inventory value.

 There are a number of situations where brands would require first-in-first-out to better account for expenses made to have a particular product ready for sale.
-This unique model allows brands to understand how every change in cost is applied, provides brands with multiple ways to siphon cost data, and streamline how brand’s financial teams aggregate numbers.
-In most cases, competing software (short of a costly and cumbersome Enterprise Resource Planning solution) only provide brands with Average Unit Cost — calculated by dividing the total number of products for sale by the cost of the goods in the inventory itself.
-While AUC may be the preferable costing method in certain cases, generally AUC lacks accuracy and auditability of true inventory cost compared to the FIFO costing method which can track cost down to the individual purchase order and even line item with Stitch.
+This model allows brands to understand how every change in cost is applied, provides brands with multiple ways to siphon cost data, and streamline how brand’s financial teams aggregate numbers.
+In most cases, competing software (short of a costly and cumbersome Enterprise Resource Planning solution) only provide brands with Average Unit Cost — calculated by dividing the total units on hand by the cost of the goods in the inventory itself.
+While average cost may be the preferable costing method in certain cases, generally it lacks accuracy and auditability of true inventory cost compared to the FIFO costing method which can track cost down to the individual purchase order and even line item with Stitch.
 FIFO is able to more accurately account for fluctuating costs in the industry so brands can plan for the future and report profit accordingly.

 Stitch’s ability to support FIFO costing methods arms brands with the ability to use advanced purchase order functionalities.
 A purchase order can be edited both before and after receipt of goods so that landed costs can be updated throughout the purchasing lifecycle.
 Stitch’s FIFO capabilities account for costs associated at the warehouse level as well.
 That way, products with the same SKU that have different associated costs –such as shipping, fulfillment, and manufacturing–can be accurately accounted for.